 - The Research Training Events flyer provides an overview of events according to stage of candidature.
 Use this flyer to help develop your training plan in HDRhub.

-- Register for online or in-person events using the HDRhub Event Calendar.
+- Register for online or in-person events using the HDRhub Event Calendar .
 The HDRhub Research Training and Skills Analysis: Student Guide provides support for HDRhub event registration, skills assessment, training plans and training logs.
 The HDRhub Calendar lists events offered by the GRS, the UWA Careers Centre, the UWA Centre for Applied Statistics, the UWA Library and more.
 All events are mapped to the Vitae Skills Assessment that is available in HDRhub.

 - Each month you will also be sent a GRS Newsletter reminding you of upcoming events.
+Past newsletters are available in the GRS LMS Organisations for students and staff.

 - All GRS resources are available in the GRS Organisation in the LMS including the Research Skills Toolkit.